Extensions quality guidelines FAQ

 "Single purpose" can refer to one of two aspects of an extension:

-An extension can have a single purpose limited to a narrow focus area or subject matter (for example, news headlines", "weather", "comparison shopping").
+An extension can have a single purpose limited to a narrow focus area or subject matter (for example, "news headlines", "weather", "comparison shopping").
 If the extension has a narrow focus area or subject matter, then it can offer various functions related to that focus area or subject matter.
-For example, a news headlines extension could have a browser action button that allows users to see news stories and replace the new tab page with news-only content, so long as all of those functions are narrowly focused on the news headline focus area.
+For example, a shopping extension could have a browser action button that allows users to see recent deals and have host access to find coupons for a store the user is currently browsing.

 Be conscious of your extension's permissions.
 We assume your extension utilizes each of the permissions it requests.
 Excessive permissions unrelated to your extension's single purpose will be viewed as enabling unrelated functionalities, resulting in a policy violation.